 Bordetella is the common name for an infection caused by Bordetella bronchieseptica bacteria.
 Bordatella is commonly associated with kennel cough and the terms are often used interchangeably, but "kennel cough" technically refers to tracheobronchitis, an inflammatory condition that causes a persistent cough. and can be caused by other bacterial and viral agents.

-Signs of Bordetella
+Symptoms of Bordetella in Dogs

 Causes of Bordetella

-Within two days of initiating antibiotics a dog should start to visibly improve.
-If not, than being re-evaluated is imperative to make sure pneumonia has not developed.
-The kennel cough complex may have more than one organism in addition to Bordetella, this can complicate the situation as only antibiotics will work on the bacterial component of the disease.
-In more severe cases a dog may need to be hospitalized and have intravenous fluids support and antibiotics and or oxygen therapy.
+Within two days of initiating antibiotics, a dog should start to visibly improve.
+If not, then being re-evaluated is imperative to make sure pneumonia has not developed.
+The kennel cough complex may involve more than one organism in addition to Bordetella, including viruses, which do not respond to antibiotics.

-How to Prevent Bordetella
+How to Prevent Bordetella in Dogs

 Preventing Bordetella can be easier than treating it.
 Bordetella vaccines exist and are routinely included in the first set of vaccines for both adopted dogs and puppies acquired through breeders.
 The most common vaccine protects against Bordetella bronchiseptica, but vaccines also exist that combine Bordetella protection with canine parainfluenza protection.

 Bordetella is highly contagious to other dogs, so most reputable boarding facilities require vaccination before dogs can visit.

 Diagnostic and Therapeutic Approach: Dogs Infected with Bordetella bronchiseptica and Canine Influenza Virus (H3N8).
 Today's Veterinary Practice.